AWegnerGitHub/awegnergithub.github.io-content/2023_01_05_chatgpt_codility_sample_question.md

 ## The problem

 If you want to see the full prompt, take a look at the [Stack Overflow question][12].
-But, briefly, the problem to solve is to find the smallest positve integer that does not appear in an array of numbers.
-We are provided three sample arrays with positive, negative and duplicate entires.
+But, briefly, the problem to solve is to find the smallest positive integer that does not appear in an array of numbers.
+We are provided three sample arrays with positive, negative and duplicate entries.

 I copy and pasted the prompt into ChatGPT and got a short function back.